vjuutilainen/coding-workshops/README.md

 - [Codecademy: HTML & CSS](https://www.codecademy.com/en/tracks/web) (at least *HTML Basics*)
 - [Codecademy: JavaScript](https://www.codecademy.com/en/tracks/javascript) (at least *Getting Started with Programming*)
 - See what happens when you change some of the colors or numbers and click *Run* on this [online code editor with SVG graphics](http://jsfiddle.net/g8opryxy/)
+- Feel free to change color or number values in HTML or JavaScript code in this [example using D3.js library](http://jsfiddle.net/toqu5f52/)

 ## Tools